Pumpkin Cheesecake Bars

 - We pair it with a buttery graham cracker crust, but you can easily switch it to a gingersnap crust or vanilla cookie crust!
 I’m sharing all the variations so you can put your own spin on it.

 - It’s the best dessert recipe to make ahead because the bars need to chill before you serve them.
-They’re also freezer-friendly.
+They’re also freezer-friendly — freeze the whole baking pan if you want!

 Graham Cracker Crust Ingredients

-- Crushed graham crackers – Or, you can use crushed gingersnaps or vanilla wafer cookies to make the crust.
+- Crushed graham crackers – You can also use crushed gingersnaps or vanilla wafer cookies to make the crust.
+To make the crushed graham crackers, add them to a bag or food processor.
+Crush in the bag or pulse the food processor until they are turned unto fine crumbs.

-- Brown sugar – I love the flavor this adds to the crust, but you can use granulated sugar instead.
+- Brown sugar – I love the flavor this adds to the crust, but you can use all granulated white sugar instead.

-- Spices – Cinnamon, nutmeg, and ginger.
-Or, you can 2 1/2 teaspoons of pumpkin pie spice instead.
+- Spices – Some cinnamon, nutmeg, and ginger will give you that classic warm fall flavor.
+Or, you can 2 1/2 teaspoons pumpkin pie spice instead.

 - Melted salted butter – If you use unsalted butter you will need to add 1/4 teaspoon of salt when you make the crust.